IoTNotes/BlinkLed/README.md

 # BlinkLed Library
+BlinkLed library helps you to control normal LEDs with the Arduino IDE.

 A BlinkLed object can turn **ON**, switch **OFF**, **TOGGLE** and **BLINK** a LED connected to any output pin in both active HIGH and active LOW configurations.

 BlinkLed blinks a led using a poolling approach.
 For this reason BlinkLed can be safetely used in timer-dependent projects.